All Episodes

 We have it in our party, and they're not going to take, they want to take that away from us, and that's not going to happen.

-And I just wanted to share what really blew my mind was there were so many women, young people, African Americans, and uh even gay and lesbian flags for tr for President Trump.
+And I just wanted to share what really blew my mind was there were so many women, young people, African Americans, and even gay and lesbian flags for President Trump.

 And it was just amazing.

-This movement of 70, I don't what is the final number now?
+This movement of 70, what is the final number now?

-That voted for Donald J. Trump for reelection.
+I don't even know that voted for Donald J. Trump for re-election.

-And wanting an outsider, because Republicans were pretty pathetically weak and made promises and never delivered, and the establishment, you know, is always ramming moderation and do nothing is down our throat.
+And the establishment, you know, is always ramming moderation and do-nothingism down our throat.

-You know, I I know that uh the establishment figures they're so offended, never Trumpers, by tweeting and while he doesn't have a conventional style, and oh, I wish you wouldn't say this and that.
+And while he doesn't have a conventional style, and I wish he wouldn't say this and that.

-If I did, and I I read Twitter, there's enough attacks against me that would send me into the loony bin.
+If I did, and I read Twitter, there's enough attacks against me that would send me into the looney bin.

 Whatever switch I'm supposed to have that would care is gone.

-Um there is those of us that believe in liberty and freedom and capitalism and want government off our backs and lower taxes and and want opportunities, and yes, the words America and first together, that's no we're not going anywhere.
+There is those of us that believe in liberty and freedom and capitalism and want government off our backs and lower taxes and want opportunities.

-I mean, you know, let's let this play out.
+I mean, you know, let this play out.

 It doesn't come out the way we want.

-Uh I don't think that those 72, three, four, whatever it ultimately becomes, because we're not done counting two weeks, uh, two and a half weeks later.
+I don't think that those 72, 3, 4, whatever it ultimately becomes, because we're not done counting two weeks, two and a half weeks later, nobody's going anywhere.

-And what I think the left doesn't understand is they're just gonna it won't take long, and they are going to to first of all implement things that are gonna piss off a lot of this country and motivate people.
+And what I think the left doesn't understand is they're just, it won't take long and they are going to, first of all, implement things that are going to piss off a lot of this country and motivate people.

-And and then I I don't think it's gonna take long and for before people say, you know what?
+And I don't think it's going to take long before people say, you know what, enough is enough.

-It's you don't it's been tried and tried and tried again and again.
+It's been tried and tried and tried again and again.

 You didn't see any of the crazy people, did you?